MunaafN/Sahayak-AI/README.md

 # 🚀 Sahayak AI

 **Sahayak** is an AI-powered educational platform designed to democratize learning by providing hyper-local, multilingual educational content generation.
-Built with modern web technologies and powered by local AI services.
+Built with modern web technologies and powered by Google AI and Stability AI services.

 ## ✨ Key Features